 Scott's story

-A Pennsylvania native, Scott Crawford has always had a love affair with the Southeastern U.S. After years of moving around and exploring—including training in cities like San Francisco and New York—Scott and his wife decided it was time to put down roots.
-When they landed in Raleigh, N.C., they knew they had found something special.
+A Pennsylvania native, Scott Crawford has always had a love affair with the Southeastern U.S. After years of moving and exploring—including training in cities like San Francisco and New York—Scott and his wife decided it was time to put down roots.
+When they landed in Raleigh, they knew they'd found something special.

-A talented chef, Scott has spent more than 20 years winning over people's hearts with his food.
-He's a six-time James Beard Award nominee, and his talent and vision have helped to shape and further the area's growing, award-winning food scene.
+A talented chef, Crawford has spent more than 20 years winning over people's hearts with his food, and his passion for hospitality has helped to shape and further the Raleigh area's award-winning food scene.

 In late 2016, he doubled down on his commitment to Raleigh and opened the warm, inviting restaurant he’d always envisioned.
 A casual-yet-elegant neighborhood eatery, Crawford and Son has since been named "restaurant of the year" by both Raleigh's The News & Observer (in 2018 Opens a New Window. ) and Indy Week (2019 Opens a New Window. ) publications.
-With an energy shaped in large part by its guests, chef-owner Scott and his talented team deliver an ever-changing menu dictated by seasonal, local produce that truly belongs to its community.
+In 2024 the restaurant was a finalist for a James Beard Award in the category of Outstanding Hospitality.

-Crawford's second restaurant, Jolie, a French bistro named for his daughter, opened in Aug. of 2019.
-Sitting directly next to Crawford and Son, the eatery includes a rooftop dining space and a menu that features French classics and modern interpretations from Crawford and chef de cuisine Madison Tessener.
-The chic, 28-seat main dining room is complimented by a 32-seat rooftop patio.
+Crawford's second restaurant, Jolie, a French bistro named for his daughter, opened in 2019.
+Sitting directly next door to Crawford and Son, the eatery includes a rooftop dining space and a menu that features French classics and modern interpretations.
+More recently, an intimate, 1000-square-foot underground bar was unveiled beneath Jolie.
+Crawford's first cocktail bar—Sous Terre—delivers time-honored classics in addition to spirit-free offerings.

 Opens a New Window.

-On top of all that, Scott has plans to open a modern American steakhouse under Crawford Hospitality in Cary's Fenton development in 2024: a steakhouse named Crawford Brothers, and like the names of his first two restaurants, inspired by his family.
+On top of all that, Scott has plans to open a modern American steakhouse under Crawford Hospitality in Cary's Fenton development in late 2024: a steakhouse named Crawford Brothers, and like all of his previous restaurants, inspired by his family.

 Make a trip